Lori Lively

 Lori Lively is an American actress, television co-host/designer, and acting coach.
 She is best known for Dead Space (1991).

 Early life

-Lori Lively is the first born to talent manager Elaine Lively and her first husband Ronald Otis Lively.
-Her younger siblings are sister Robyn and brother Jason Lively.

-Following her parents' divorce, her mother married acting coach Ernie Lively in 1979.
-She was later adopted by Ernie, who is the father of her younger siblings, Eric and Blake Lively.
+Following Lively's parents' divorce, her mother married acting coach Ernie Lively in 1979.
+She was later adopted by Ernie, who is the father of her younger siblings, Eric, Jason Lively and Blake Lively.
 Her mother, adoptive father, and all four siblings are or have been in the entertainment industry.